-- gg.
-Veterinarians and pet boarding facilities; - hh.
-Mortuaries, funeral homes, and cemeteries including funeral and cremation services; - ii.
-Businesses providing services to any local, state, or federal government, pursuant to a contract with such government and provided such services relate directly to a governmental response to the COVID-19 crisis or government operations during the state of emergency; - jj.
-Any business that employs five or fewer persons, including management/ownership, where the employees do not come in regular contact with the general public in the regular course of business and the business can conduct its business in a manner that complies with the recommended social distancing and other requirements of previous executive orders, except to the extent inconsistent with any Executive Order or regulation issued by the Governor of Florida, the state, or any federal authority; - kk.
-Electrical production and distribution services; - II.
-Businesses who conduct their business solely over the internet; and - mm.
-Moving, storage and relocation services who must follow CDC policies. - 10.
-In addition to any permitted Minimum Basic Operations, all retail and commercial businesses may perform remote work so that a business's employees may interact with each other and/or with customers solely through electronic or telephonic means, and deliver services or products via only electronic means or mailing, shipping, or delivery services. - 11.
+- ee) Veterinarians and pet boarding facilities; - ff) Mortuaries, funeral homes, and cemeteries including funeral and cremation services; - gg) Businesses providing services to any local, state, or federal government, pursuant to a contract with such government and provided such services relate directly to a governmental response to the COVID-19 crisis; - hh) Any business that employs five or fewer persons, including management/ownership, where the employees do not come in regular contact with the general public in the regular course of business and the business can conduct its business in a manner that complies with the recommended social distancing and other requirements of previous executive orders, except to the extent inconsistent with any Executive Order or regulation issued by the Governor of Florida, the state, or any federal authority; - ii) Electrical production and distribution services; - 10.
+In addition to any permitted Minimum Basic Operations, all retail and commercial businesses may perform remote work so that a business's employees may interact with each other and/or with customers solely through electronic or telephonic means, and deliver services or products via only electronic means or mailing, shipping, or delivery services; - 11.
 Occupancy Restrictions.
-Non-medical businesses shall observe occupancy restrictions for of 1 customer per 1,000 covered square feet, (e.g. a garden center as part of a facility would count towards the limitation but a detached area without walls such as a gas station would not so long as the customers are able to maintain a 6-foot distance from each other).
-Children 12 or younger accompanied by an adult do not count against the occupancy restriction.
+Non-medical businesses shall observe occupancy restrictions for of 1 customer per 1,000 covered square feet, (e.g. a garden center as part of a facility would count towards the limitation but a detached area without walls such as a gas station would not so long as the customers are able to maintain a 6 foot distance from each other).
 Additional customers may line up outside waiting for entry as well as customers lined up for payment.
-All effort should be made to assist customers in maintaining 6 feet of separation to comply with CDC guidance.
-Pharmacy only customers are permitted to be escorted to the pharmacy without waiting in line for entry to the grocery store.
+All effort should be made to assist customers in maintaining 6 feet of separation to comply with CDC guidance. - 12.
+The only exception to the occupancy restriction are those related to medical under paragraph 9(a). - 13.
+Appeal of non-essential business designations may be requested by businesses not included under this order.
+Such review will be done by the County Manager upon the concurrence of the appropriate City Manager based upon facts presented.

-- 12. The only exception to the occupancy restrictions are those related to medical under paragraph 9(a). - 13.
-Appeal of non-essential business exemption or claims for exemption from an order based upon State or Federal law.
-Such review will be done by the County Manager, or her designee.
-The appeal will be determined with the concurrence of the appropriate City Manager based upon facts presented.
-Any request for an exception based upon State or Federal law, should cite to the law they claim the exemption emanates from. - 14.
-This Order does not affect or limit the operations of Alachua County, any public utility, any municipality, the Alachua County School District, the, any other local government entity in Alachua County, or any State or Federal office or facility. - 15.
+- 14. This Order does not affect or limit the operations of Alachua County, any public utility, any municipality, the Alachua County School District, the, any other local government entity in Alachua County, or any State or Federal office or facility. - 15.
 This Order does not limit the number of persons who may be physically present and performing services on-site related to the operations of an Essential Business or Operation except as expressly set forth herein or otherwise governed by any County, State or Federal order or regulation.
-All such persons are required to the full extent practicable to operate in full compliance with all measures advised by the CDC and OSHA or the State of Florida, including practicing social distancing such as keeping six feet between persons and limiting group size to less than ten. - 16.
-Pursuant to the Governor's Executive order 20-83 and the Health Advisory by the Surgeon General, all individuals should cease participation in social or recreational gatherings of more than 10 people.
-For all gatherings of fewer than 10 people, individuals should practice social distancing by maintaining a distance of at least six feet from each other.
-Groups of 10 or more may be ordered to disperse.
-This applies to all gatherings, including religious services.
+All such persons are required to the full extent practicable to operate in full compliance with all measures advised by the CDC including practicing social distancing such as keeping six feet between persons and limiting group size to less than ten people. - 16.
+This Order does not limit religious services at any location, but all persons performing or attending religious services are recommended to comply with all measures advised by the CDC including limiting gatherings to no more than ten people and practicing social distancing of at least six feet between persons. - 17.
+Groups of ten or more gathering are discouraged and may be ordered to disperse. - 18.
+Applicability.